About the Neuropsychology Research Group

 The Neuropsychology Group was established as part of the Neuropsychiatric Institute in 2001 and has become an important part of the Centre for Healthy Brain Ageing.
-We are actively involved in research investigating the associations between memory and other areas of cognition with brain structure, genetics, bilingualism, medical comorbidities, inflammatory markers and falls in the older adult population.
+We are actively involved in research investigating the associations between memory and other areas of cognition with brain structure, genetics, lifestyle factors, bilingualism, medical comorbidities, inflammatory markers and falls in the older adult population.

 The Neuropsychology Group has grown into a major resource for the investigation of various cognitive disorders, and the expertise of the specialist neuropsychologists is sought by clinicians and researchers.
 We are equipped with an extensive range of neuropsychological test materials, including traditional paper-and-pencil tests and computerised formats.

 Our research aims to advance scientific knowledge in relation to the cognitive changes occurring in the brain in normal ageing, mild neurocognitive syndromes and dementia using neuropsychological methods.